hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - Any Rich Schema object is referenced by other Rich Schema objects by its DID.
 - A Rich Schema object may reference a Rich Schema object from another ledger (as defined by DID's method name).

+### Relationship
+- A credential definition refers to a single mapping object
+- A mapping object refers to 1 or more schema objects.
+Each attribute in a schema may be included in the mapping one or more times (it is possible to encode a single attribute in multiple ways).
+A mapping may map only a subset of the attributes of a schema.
+- A presentation definition refers to 1 or more schema and credential definition objects.
+A presentation definition may use only a subset of the attributes of a schema.

 ### How Rich Schema objects are stored on the Ledger